T-Mobile Money Review (2022)

 Final Thoughts on T-Mobile Money

 As a T-Mobile customer, having a T-Mobile Money account makes a lot of sense.
 Being able to claim a truly impressive 4% APY without needing to arrange direct deposit is a great deal — and, while I likely won’t need it, the Got Your Back protection is an added bonus.
 However, with a base rate of 1% APY, this is actually not a bad option for non-T-Mobile or Sprint customers as well.
-In fact, this is one of the very few digital accounts that I’ve reviewed that allows for cash deposits (although fees may be associated with this option), making it a well-rounded choice for those just making the switch to online banking.
+In fact, this is one of only a handful of digital accounts that I’ve reviewed that allows for cash deposits (although fees may be associated with this option), making it a well-rounded choice for those just making the switch to online banking.

 Ultimately, while you might not expect a telecom to offer a comprehensive and attractive banking option, that’s exactly what T-Mobile Money does.
 With that, I think it’s definitely worth taking a look at.